vishesh-verma-coder/RasaBot/data/nlu.md

 #- telljoke

 ## intent:how_can_you_help
-- How can you help me!
+#- How can you help me!
-- What can you do for me!
+#- What can you do for me!
-- you capable of
+#- you capable of
-- what have you learnt
+#- what have you learnt
-- how trained are you
+#- how trained are you
-- What I expect from you
+#- What I expect from you
-- Show me what you can do
+#- Show me what you can do
-- how can you assist me
+#- how can you assist me

+## intent:ask_about_videos
+- any video
+- show me a video
+- video

+## intent:quick_reply
+- quick reply

+##intent:charts
+- chart info
+- chart

+##intent:location
+- location info
+- location

+##intent:dropdown
+- dropdown
+- DropDown

 ## intent:greet